Botler-Dev/Botler/docs/Development/Modules/Megalog/Architecture.md

 The Megalog module is split into 4 main parts.

-!!! note "Global & Guild Events"
-    This page sometimes differentiates between global and guild events.

-    - Global events are relevant to all guilds (like username change)
-    - Guild events are relevant to only one guild (like channel creation)

 ## Event Types

 A `MegalogEventType` instance represents a loggable event like a message edit and is responsible for processing and logging all events of said type.